 The Neighbor to Neighbor Small Grants Program (N2N) provides technical assistance and makes small grants to community-based organizations located in South Seattle, White Center and Kent.
-The purpose of N2N is to support grassroots efforts that lead to increased engagement, power, and influence of community members affected by poverty and racial disparities.
+N2N supports grassroots efforts that increase engagement, power, and influence of community members affected by poverty and racial disparities.
 We believe that supporting these efforts will ultimately lead to greater economic and social equity.
 Neighbor to Neighbor is particularly interested in supporting organizations that are led by community members and that may have limited access to traditional sources of funding.

-- Increased networks and connections within and/or among community groups.
+- Strong networks and relationships within and/or among communities and funders

-- Increased community influence on practices and policies that lead to social and economic equity.
+- Greater community influence on practices, programs, initiatives and policies that lead to social and economic equity

-Examples of grassroots efforts that N2N will fund:
+Examples of grassroots efforts that N2N has funded:

-- Programs that build leadership among diverse low income community members to organize and lead positive change in their communities.
-This can include training, coaching, or matching leaders with projects.
+- Work that builds leadership among low-income community members to organize and lead positive change in their communities.
+Examples include training, or projects planned and led by community members.

-- Programs that mobilize diverse low income community members to work with others to take action or advocate for policy change.
+- Work that mobilizes low-income community members to work with others to take action or advocate for policy change.
 Examples include direct organizing, advocating for identified priorities, focus groups or surveys to identify community priorities and gather data, and advocacy training.

-- Programs that build trust and relationships within and among diverse community members with a goal of increasing equity and improving the community.
+- Programs that build trust and relationships within and among community members with a goal of increasing equity and improving the community.
 Examples include convenings or gatherings to bring community members together, community dialogs or conversations, cross cultural/ intergenerational exchanges and trainings.

-- Programs that build partnerships and coalitions among diverse groups and institutions to work together for more equitable neighborhoods.
+- Programs that build partnerships and coalitions among groups and institutions to work together for more equitable neighborhoods.
 Examples include co designed, jointly planned projects that address shared community priorities, coalition building, and building capacity for diverse groups to effectively participate in larger coalitions and partnerships.

 Required in order to apply:

-2. Based in the following geographic areas: Applicant organization must be led by residents of South Seattle, White Center and Kent.
-South Seattle is defined as areas south of Interstate 90, west of Lake Washington, and north of Seattle’s southern border.
+2. Based in the following geographic areas: Applicant organization must be led by residents of South Seattle, White Center or Kent.
+South Seattle is defined as areas south of Interstate 90, west of Lake Washington, east of Puget Sound and north of Seattle’s southern border.
 White Center is defined as the unincorporated area between the cities of Burien and Seattle.
 Kent is defined as areas south of SE 192nd St., West of Soos Creek, North of SE 272 St and East of and along SR 99.

-- Applicant’s mission demonstrates a clear purpose to address economic and racial disparities.
+3. Equity focus: Applicant’s mission and work must demonstrate a clear purpose to address economic and racial disparities.

-- Prior N2N grantees are welcome to reapply.
+5. Repeat funding: Prior N2N grantees are welcome to reapply.
 Grantees may only apply once a year and must have submitted a final report for past funding before applying again.

-Applicants will be selected based on how well they meet the following criteria:
+Funding decisions will be based on how well the organization and proposed work meet the following rating criteria:

 N2N awards grants on a quarterly basis.
 The deadlines for submitting applications are January 15, April 15, July 15 and October 15.
 Organizations are eligible for funding once per calendar year.